Zcgong/Reactor/README.md

 ### Creating Reactor Functions

-Reactor Functions are created using ***Reactor(&lt;function&gt;)***.
+Reactor Functions are creating using ***Reactor(function, [context])***.
+The runs the function immediately.
 Within the passed in function, if a Reactor's value is retrieved, the function is registered as dependent on that value and will be re-run when the value changes.

 Reactor Functions can contain any number of Reactors.
 Conversely, Reactors can be used within any number of Reactor Functions.